Chemistry: Experimental Protein Chemistry

 Course · 15 credits

-Lectures: The lectures and exercises provide information how to study proteins on a molecular level and how proteins work.
-The lectures give insight in the research frontier and provide a theoretical background on experimental methods used for protein purification and investigations of protein properties/function and dynamics.
+The lectures and exercises provide information how to study proteins on a molecular level and how proteins work.
+The lectures give insight in the research frontier and provide a theoretical background on experimental methods used for protein purification and investigations of protein properties, function and dynamics.
 These methods are e.g. preparative methods, protein purification by ion-exchange/adsorption/affinity chromatography, criteria for purity, SDS-PAGE, iso-electric focusing, 2D electrophoresis, mass spectrometry, methods to study protein interactions, analysis of post-translational modifications, spectroscopy to analyse the dynamics and secondary structure of proteins and bioinformatics.
-A presentation on biochemical literature and databases is also provided.

 Closed for applicationsApplication opportunities